vigetlabs/gangway/README.md

 // Continue with the rest of your code
 ```

-Alternatively, provide `Promise` as a configuration option (see below).
+Alternatively, provide `Promise` as a configuration option (see below):

 ### Create an instance of Gangway